-There are ample college wide opportunities for students to participate in governance where students and faculty work together to make decisions in areas of college governance and leadership training.
-Opportunities are available on the College Council, the Kingsborough Community College Association, and many other college-wide committees.
+There are ample department and college wide opportunities for students to participate in governance where students and faculty work together to make decisions in areas of governance and leadership training.
+Opportunities are available on the Nursing Student Club, College Council, the Kingsborough Community College Association, and many other college-wide committees.